Gravitational waves from conformal symmetry breaking: Handling the effective potential

 Let us discuss the impact of the improvement procedure described in section~\ref{sec:improved-potential} on the effective potential.
-Since the resummation we perform is limited to the scalar sector we start from comparing the improved an unimproved potentials in a simple scalar model.
+Since the resummation we perform is limited to the scalar sector we start from comparing the improved and unimproved potentials in a simple scalar model.
 The simplest conformally symmetric model is the pure scalar theory, $\lambda\f^4$, however it does not feature RSB~\cite{Coleman:1973}.
 Therefore, as a toy model, we consider the massive $\lambda\f^4$ model with the following classical potential

 The dimensionful parameters of this theory are the mass parameter $m_0$ and the temperature $T$.
 We quantify these parameters in the units of the renormalisation scale $\mu$, in practice setting $\mu$ to one in our computations.
 The results are visualised in figure~\ref{fig:improved-pot-scalar-model}.
 We compare the improved potential, the standard thermal potential including the daisy resummation and the thermal potential without daisy resummation.
+By the dashed line we indicate where the zero-temperature mass is equal to the thermal mass.
+To the left from that line the thermal corrections are most important but also the thermal-mass-approximation should work fine.
+Around the line our method of resummation is more reliable and potentially can improve the results.
 At very low temperatures (upper left panel) all three potentials coincide since they reduce to the zero-temperature result.
 At higher temperatures (upper right and lower left panels), the improved potential starts to differ from the remaining two, which was to be expected.
-At high temperatures, taking large field limit (lower right panel) the three potentials are indistinguishable since in this limit again the zero-temperature part dominates.
+At high temperatures, but taking large field limit (lower right panel) the three potentials are indistinguishable since in this limit again the zero-temperature part dominates, since the field-dependent mass is larger than the temperature.
 This simple example confirms that the resummation procedure that we propose has some impact on the potential at intermediate temperatures, however, the impact is not very large.